JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 in the browser (`jsBrowserDevelopmentRun` and `jsBrowserProductionRun`) accessible to the file as well.
 It's helpful if you need to run only the browser application without the backend.

-While you don't need to make sure the file is properly available on the server, you still need to instruct Ktor to provide the `.html` and `.js` files to a browser when requested.
+While you don't need to make sure that the file is properly available on the server, you still need to instruct Ktor to provide the `.html` and `.js` files to a browser when requested.

 #### Relevant Gradle configuration for the frontend {initial-collapse-state="collapsed"}